Skip to main content

 Does Doughsense track spending?

-No. Doughsense does not connect to your bank accounts or categorise individual transactions.
+Not the way Emma does.
+Doughsense can connect to your bank on the Plus tier to keep balances current, but it does not categorise individual transactions or track spending by category.
 It is a financial planning tool that models your future based on your income, expenses, assets, and liabilities.
 If you want to see where last month's money went, Emma is the better choice.
 If you want to see where your money is heading over the next 10 years, Doughsense is built for that.

 Is Emma or Doughsense better for financial planning?